-8.6.1 Fixed fire extinguishing systems where required, shall meet the requirements of the FSS Code.

-8.6.2 Machinery spaces of category A on ships with gross tonnage greater than or equal to 150 and operating in unrestricted or restricted waters, except ships for port, roadstead and coastal navigation shall be provided with an approved fixed fire extinguishing system, as specified in 8.6.1.

-8.6.3 Fixed fire extinguishing systems not mandatory under the requirements of the present Section, but installed on board ships of less than 500 gross tonnage shall be of an approved type.

-8.6.4 Protection of paint lockers and flammable liquid lockers shall be agreed with the Register.

-8.6.5 Spare parts and instruments for fixed fire extinguishing systems shall be available on board.
-The number of spare parts and instruments shall be determined and agreed with the Register.

-8.6.6 In ships of less than 150 gross tonnage where arranging a fire extinction station outside the protected spaces is hardly feasible, as well as in special cases, on ships of less than 500 gross tonnage where the volume of individual protected spaces does not exceed 100 m3, cylinders containing the fire extinguishing medium may be fitted within the protected space on condition that such stations are provided with efficient remote control for immediately starting the system from outside the protected space.
+- 8.6.1 Fixed fire extinguishing systems where required, shall meet the requirements of the FSS Code. - 8.6.2 Machinery spaces of category A on ships equal to or greater than 150 gross tonnage, except on ships of restricted area of navigation R3, shall be protected by the fixed fire extinguishing system in accordance with Table 3.1.2.1. - 8.6.3 Fixed fire extinguishing systems not mandatory under the requirements of the present Section, but installed on board ships of less than 500 gross tonnage shall be of an approved type. - 8.6.4 Protection of paint lockers and flammable liquid lockers shall be agreed with the Register. - 8.6.5 Spare parts and instruments for fixed fire extinguishing systems shall be available on board.
+The number of spare parts and instruments shall be determined and agreed with the Register. - 8.6.6 In ships of less than 150 gross tonnage where arranging a fire extinction station outside the protected spaces is hardly feasible, as well as in special cases, on ships of less than 500 gross tonnage where the volume of individual protected spaces does not exceed 100 m3, cylinders containing the fire extinguishing medium may be fitted within the protected space on condition that such stations are provided with efficient remote control for immediately starting the system from outside the protected space.
 The remote starting control position shall be distinctly indicated and lighted both from the main and emergency sources of electrical power.